 Brief the team

-Store your social media plan in the wiki area and ensure that your team are up to date with the tone of voice and language needed, as well as the key themes coming up over the next few weeks.
+Store your social media plan in central wiki area and ensure that your team are up to date with the tone of voice and language needed, as well as the key themes coming up over the next few weeks.
 This will enable the team to add to the prescheduled content if required and also ensure a consistency with their response.

 Identify roles and responsibilities

-Ensure that the right people in your organisation are receiving the right messages by using our social media collaboration and automated workflows feature.
-This feature is critical to keep response times down and ensures that the relevant response is provided to the customer.
+Ensure that the right people in your organisation are receiving the right messages by using social media collaboration and automated workflows.
+This capability is critical to keep response times down and ensures that the relevant response is provided to the customer.
 Identify who will be picking up enquiries in your absence and update the workflows, as there is no ‘out of office’ option for social media!

 Staying on top of inbound